 |

-Three practice sessions are enough to feel your back relax, lengthen, and flatten to healthier spinal curvature.
+One or two practice sessions are enough to feel your back relax, lengthen, and flatten to a more comfortable alignment.
+The release accumulates.

-Click above for a free one-week evaluation period of Free Yourself from Back Pain, the entire program.
+Click for a free two-week evaluation period of Get Free from That Back Pain, the entire program.
+You get the full electronic download of the program.
 Get some experience.
-You'll know within three days if it's making a worthwhile difference.
+You'll know within two days if it's for you.

-If, after one week, you want to keep going, a payment of $48.50 will levied every four weeks (two payments, $97.00, total).
+If, after two weeks, you're satisfied with your progress, a payment of $98.50 will levied every four weeks (two payments) $197.00, total.
 If not, click the button, below.

 (ELECTRONIC DOWNLOAD - See "Item Description" on your Subscription Acknowledgement from PayPal.)